Ted Stevens: Political positions

-Stevens was long considered a Rockefeller Republican and described as a liberal or moderate Republican, managing Nelson Rockefeller's 1964 campaign in Alaska.
-By one measure of all members of Congress from 1937 to 2002, Stevens, with a score of 0.183, usually voted to the left of the average Republican (who scored an average of 0.271 in the Senate and 0.300 in the House), and to the left of notable liberal & moderate Republicans such as Illinois Representative & 1980 presidential candidate John B. Anderson, with a score of 0.185, Virginia Senator John Warner, with a score of 0.251, & even Democrats such as Ohio Senator Frank Lausche, with a score of 0.200.
+Stevens was long considered a Rockefeller Republican and described as a liberal or moderate Republican.
+In 1964, he managed Nelson Rockefeller's presidential campaign in Alaska.
+By one measure of all members of Congress from 1937 to 2002, Stevens, with a score of 0.183, usually voted to the left of the average Republican.
 In 1977, the American Conservative Union gave Ted Stevens a ranking of less than 50%, indicating that Stevens had voted more liberally than he had conservatively.
 In 1974, Stevens was given a 25% year-round rating, his lowest rating that year, putting him to the left of noted liberal Republicans Mark Hatfield, Bob Packwood, Charles Percy, liberal Democratic leader Frank Church, and even his Democratic colleague from Alaska, Mike Gravel.
 In 1974, Stevens's lifetime rating was 43%.
 By the end of his career, Stevens had a 64.78% lifetime rating, over 15% short of the required rating to be considered sufficiently conservative by the organization.